jconnell11/Baijiu/docs/assembly.md

 ### Hiwonder Qtruck

 Start by assembling the Qtruck robot, following the instructions for the default "transfer" model.
 For long-term stability, add a __lockwasher__ to the central screw of the arm swivel servo.
 Also, skip the black __spiral wrap__ around the servo wires since this can block the camera.
+Finally, to help the vision system with white floors, use a black Sharpie to __outline__ the heart-shaped plate holding the gripper servo.

 ### Software Environment